Two-Qubit Pure Entanglement as Optimal Social Welfare Resource in Bayesian Game: Introduction

 In this work, we study this particular notion of SWS, but in the quantum realm.
-In the quantum scenario the referee, instead of a classical correlation, provides a multi-partite quantum state to the players as common advice.
-The players can come up with correlations generated from the quantum advice by performing local measurements on their respective parts of quantum state and consequently follow a correlated strategy.
-Such a quantum strategy is advantageous over a classical equilibrium (CE) strategy if no one's payoff gets decreased from the CE-payoff rather some players have incentive over the CE-payoff while following this quantum strategy.
-Among different quantum advantageous strategies those maximizing the sum of all players' payoffs is called quantum-SWS.
-Quantum states producing such strategy are called quantum social welfare advices (quantum-SWA).
-In this work we show that any two-qubit pure entangled state, however small entanglement it may have, can produce quantum-SWS for some Bayesian game.
-In other words, all such entangled states can act as the best useful resource for some tasks.
+In the quantum scenario the referee, instead of a classical correlation, provides a multi-partite quantum system to the players as common advice.
+The players can come up with correlations generated from the quantum advice by performing local measurements on their respective parts of quantum system and consequently can follow a correlated strategy.
+Such a quantum strategy is advantageous over a classical equilibrium (CE) strategy if none of the players' payoff is lower than the corresponding CE-payoff, rather some players have incentive over the CE-payoff.
+Among different advantageous quantum strategies those maximizing the sum of all players' payoffs will be called quantum-SWS.
+Furthermore, a quantum state giving rise to such a strategy is called quantum social welfare advices (quantum-SWA).
+In this work we show that any two-qubit pure entangled state, however less entanglement it may have, can produce quantum-SWS for some Bayesian game.
+In other words, all such entangled states can act as useful resource for some game.
 We establish this claim by constructing a family of two-player Bayesian games.
-But in the following first we briefly discuss preliminaries of game theory.
+Rest of the paper is organized as follows.
+In Sec. [\ref{sec:pre}] we briefly review the framework of game theory.
+In Sec. [\ref{sec:adv}] we discuss some important notions regarding the use of quantum correlations as advice in games.
+Our main results are presented in Sec. [\ref{sec:res}], and in Sec. [\ref{sec:dis}] we present a brief discussion.